 [A]fter living on a straight cash budget for a year, without using credit cards at all, our living expenses decreased by 33% from a level I had thought was “bare bones” to begin with.

 4. True.
-Generally, it would be better for you to pay for any expenditure with money from savings, rather than with a credit card, unless you pay off the entire credit card balance before any interest charges are incurred.
-However, it would be even better not to make an unplanned expenditure (i.e., a purchase that has not been included in your annual budget).
-Of course, such an expenditure will be necessary if it is a result of a genuine emergency situation.
+Generally, it would be better for you to pay for purchases with money from savings, rather than with a credit card, unless you pay off the entire credit card balance before any interest charges are incurred.
+However, it might be even better not to make an unplanned expenditure (i.e., a purchase that has not been included in your annual budget), unless there is a genuine need to make the expenditure soon, rather than waiting until you can pay cash.

 By using money from your savings to pay for an expenditure, you may “earn” 18% or more, if you otherwise would have used your credit card to make the purchase and would have incurred interest charges each month on the unpaid balance.
 Thus, your “earnings” will be at a rate that is several times the rate you would have earned by leaving the money in savings.
-If subsequently, before you have had time to replenish your savings, you need to make an expenditure that you had intended to pay for with money from your savings, you may need to borrow at that time, but you should still be in a stronger financial position than if you had borrowed earlier.
+If subsequently you need to make an expenditure that you had intended to pay for with money from those savings, but before you have had time to replenish those savings, you may need to borrow at that time, but you should still be in a stronger financial position than if you had borrowed earlier.

 6. False.
-Just because an item is advertised in a newspaper does not mean it is selling for less than its usual price.
-Many advertised grocery items are selling for their regular price.
+Just because an item is advertised in a newspaper does not mean it is selling for significantly less than its usual price.
+Many advertised grocery items are selling for their regular price or for only a modest discount.
 Furthermore, even when an item is on sale at a particular store, it may still be priced higher than at a competitor.
 Also, even if a sale item is selling for much less than its regular price, it still may be excessive for your budget.

 7. False.
 According to The Wall Street Journal (2-7-97), “Home improvements have never been great investments when it comes to recouping at resale.”
 Surveys indicate that kitchen remodeling usually provides the best payback, but even then the return averages only about 94% on every dollar that is spent for the remodeling, which means that on an expenditure of $10,000, you can expect to get back approximately $9,400 when you sell the house.

 8. True.
-Money that is saved (i.e., not spent) is actually worth more than money that is earned, because you don’t have to pay any additional taxes on money that you decide not to spend, whereas you certainly are supposed to pay taxes on money that you earn.
-To equal $100 of savings, you would need to earn approximately either $133 or $154, depending on whether your combined marginal tax rate for federal income taxes, state income taxes, Social Security, and Medicare is 25% or 35%, respectively, which it is for most taxpayers in North Carolina.
+Money that is saved (i.e., not spent) is actually worth more than money that is earned, because you do not need to pay any additional taxes on money that you decide not to spend, whereas you generally are supposed to pay taxes on money that you earn.
+To equal $100 that you have as a result of saving rather than spending, you would need to earn $125 or more, depending on your combined marginal tax rate for federal income taxes, state income taxes, Social Security, and Medicare, if you are a taxpayer living in North Carolina.

 9. False.
 Not only can cash be lost, destroyed, or stolen, especially if you keep it “somewhere around the house,” but also it will continue to lose its value, because of the effects of inflation.
 If inflation averages only 3% per year, the purchasing power of cash that is not invested will decline about 25% in 10 years, and approximately 45% in 20 years.

 10. True.
-When you pay down the principal you owe on a credit card or perhaps some other type of consumer borrowing, you are, in effect, earning the equivalent of the interest rate being charged by the creditor, which in many cases is 18% or higher.
-This is an aftertax return, because you don’t have to pay any income taxes on savings that result from interest payments that you don’t need to make.
+When you pay down the principal you owe on a credit card or some other type of consumer borrowing, you are, in effect, earning the equivalent of the interest rate being charged by the creditor, which in many cases is 15% or higher.
+This is an aftertax return, because you do not need to pay any income taxes on savings that result from interest payments that you do not make.

-If you want to learn more about personal or family financial money management, you are encouraged to read our other Personal Financial Matters articles or contact us about getting free counseling to assist you with your financial affairs.
+If you want to learn more about personal or family financial money management, we encourage you to read our other Personal Financial Matters articles.